-Trusted Firmware-A (TF-A) provides a reference implementation of secure world software for Armv7-A and Armv8-A, including a Secure Monitor executing at Exception Level 3 (EL3) of the Arm architecture.
+Trusted Firmware-A (TF-A) provides a reference implementation of secure world software for Armv7-A, Armv8-A and Armv9-A, including a Secure Monitor executing at Exception Level 3 (EL3) and a Secure Partition Manager running at Secure EL2 (S-EL2) of the Arm architecture.

 Originally known as Arm Trusted Firmware, an Arm open source project since October 2013, with the recent launch of Trusted Firmware community project, TF-A has been migrated to an open governance model and it's now fully part of the Trusted Firmware community.